Learning Paths & Practical Tools

 What is a menstrual cup?

 A reusable, bell‑shaped device inserted into the vagina to collect fluid.
+Why it matters: Cups are cost‑effective and eco‑friendly.
+When to get help: If insertion is very painful or you cannot remove it, see a provider.
 (Source: WHO)

 Body basics